mertersoyy/Spark-Streaming-Data-Analyst/Mid_Proje/readme.md

 # Streaming Data
 ## Realtime Data
-##Google Cloud
+## Google Cloud
 ## Docker
 ## Kafka
 ## Nifi
 ## Apache Spark
-##BigQuery
+## BigQuery
 ## looker

 **Realtime Data**

-Since the data we have does not come through a web service, I used the {} file to make our csv data behave like instantaneous data flowing through Python.
+Since the data we have does not come through a web service, I used the {kafka_consume.pynb} (the first part) file to make our csv data behave like instantaneous data flowing through Python.

 **Google Cloud**